dx4test/dx-edgar-analytics/README.md

 It's the core class of this project for dealing with business logics.
 Its primary functionalities include:

   (a) read a request record from input file;
-(b) parse the request record, then either merge it into some existing user session or create a new user session with this info, and further update data buffers (ip2UserSessions and sortedUserSessions) with this user session;
+  (b) parse the request record, then either merge it into some existing user session or create a new user session with this info,
+      and further update data buffers (ip2UserSessions and sortedUserSessions) with this user session;

-(b) whenever time changes according to incoming request records, check expired user sessions and print out them into output file;
+  (c) whenever time changes according to incoming request records, check expired user sessions and print out them into output file;
-(c) when the end of input file is reached, print out all the user sessions still left in "sortedUserSessions" into output file.
+  (d) when the end of input file is reached, print out all the user sessions still left in "sortedUserSessions" into output file.

 * initialization

   reader: open input data file (log.csv);
   writer: open output result file (sessionization.txt);
   DateTimeUtil.ttlInSeconds: read TTL value from input file (inactivity_period.txt);

   snGenerator: instantiate a serial number counter;
   ip2UserSessions: instantiate this data buffer using HashMap<String, UserSession>;
   sortedUserSessions: instantiate this data buffer using TreeSet<UserSession>.

-* process request records one by one (below are pseudo codes)
+* process request records one by one (below are pseudo codes) {
   prevReqTime = 1L; // a local variable (in milliseconds)
   while (read a new non-null line into strLine) {

 	parse the line into RequestLog (ip: String, dateTime: Date);